 Workshop on contributions in theoretical and applied time series econometrics:

 The Sheffield Time Series Econometrics Research Group will host their second annual workshop in May 2023 on “Contributions in theoretical and applied time series econometrics”, sponsored by the Royal Economic Society.
 The workshop will bring together leading researchers, from the UK and internationally, with expertise in a diverse set of research topics within the field of time series econometrics.
 Registration for the event is free and open to all.
+For more details visit this page.

 Advances in Econometrics Workshop: